hzqst/MetaHookSv/README.md

 1. Download from [GitHub Release](https://github.com/hzqst/MetaHookSv/releases), then unzip it.

-2. Run `install-to-SvenCoop.bat`
+2. Run `scripts\install-to-SvenCoop.bat` (or `scripts\install-to-(WhateverGameYouWant).bat`, depends on which you are going to play)

 3. Launch game from shortcut `MetaHook for SvenCoop` or `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

 * Other games follow the same instruction.

-* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.
+* You should have your Steam running otherwise the [SteamAppsLocation](toolsrc/README.md) will probably not going to find GameInstallDir.

 ## Manual Installation